 Application Deadline: February 15.
 Applicants must have the Ph.D. in hand at the time of application.
 Only online applications will be accepted.

-The University of Cincinnati's Department of Classics is pleased to announce the Fellows of the Summer Fellowships for 2015.
-They are:
+The Department of Classics is pleased to announce the following scholars will be in residence for the Summer of 2016:

 Arianna Gullo - (Scuola Normale Superiore): "Epigrams of Julian the Egyptian: an edition and a commentary"

 Julie Hruby - (Dartmouth College): "The Pantries of the Palace of Nestor at Pylos"